fortana-co/react-dropzone-uploader/README.md

 Each key points to a [default CSS class bundled with RDU](https://github.com/fortana-co/react-dropzone-uploader/blob/master/src/styles.css).
 A class can be overridden by pointing its key to a different class name, or it can be removed by pointing its key to the empty string `''`.

 If you prefer to use style object literals instead of CSS classes, point a key to a style object.
-The style object is passed to the target component's `style` prop, which means it takes precedence over its default class, but doesn't override it.
+The style object is passed to the target component's `style` prop, which means it takes precedence over its default class, but doesn't overwrite it.

-To override it, you can remove the default class by passing an empty string inside the `classNames` prop.
+To overwrite it, you can remove the default class by passing an empty string inside the `classNames` prop.

 >As with any React component, declaring your `styles` object inside your render method can hurt performance, because it will cause RDU components that use these styles to re-render even if their props haven't changed.